LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/mappingResource/mtls-check-multiple-mapping.md

 subfoldername: Methods
 ---

-This API checks for mapping configuration existence for specific tupple: accountId, serviceName and url.
+This API checks for mapping configuration existence for specific tupple: serviceName, accountId and url.

 ### Request